-4.22 The expected large-scale unit requirement for the FEMA / WEG across the Plan period is therefore a minimum of 864 ha.
-This is considered a minimum as because the 2009-2022 average vacancy in this market segment has been 4.2%.
+4.23 The expected large-scale unit requirement for the FEMA / WEG across the Plan period is therefore a minimum of 864 ha to 967.3 ha.
+The higher need indicated by the gross completions model is considered to be more suitable because under the net absorption model the 2009-2022 average vacancy in this market segment has been 4.2%.
 A balanced market should see vacancy (or availability) at around 7.5%.

-Using the BPF / Savills 'suppressed demand' methodology9 reports an additional need of 525.2 ha to balance the market, therefore projecting forward the past rate even with a 5 year margin adding 187.9 ha, may under estimate the total need.
+Using the BPF / Savills 'suppressed demand' methodology reports an additional need of 525.2 ha added to absorption to balance the market (total 676.3+525.2=1,201.5).
+Therefore projecting forward the past absorption rate even with a 5 year margin adding 187.9 ha, may under estimate the total need so completions are preferred.